Streamwood Dethatching Lawn Services

 - Increased disease pressure (e.g., summer patch, necrotic ring spot)

-- Drought stress and poor performance during dry periods These indicators signal the need for dethatching, ideally timed for early spring (late March-April) or early fall (late August-September), but never when clay soils are saturated to avoid compaction and rutting.
+These indicators signal the need for dethatching, ideally in early spring (late March-April) or early fall (late August-September), but never when clay soils are saturated to avoid severe rutting and compaction.

 Streamwood Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas